andrewdoss/algorithms_illuminated/README.md

 ### Algorithms Practice

 This repository contains a collection of Python implementations of classic algorithms covered in the Algorithms Illuminated book series (better known as the Stanford Algorithms MOOC).
-So far, I am building correctness and efficiency test cases for each algorithm.
+So far, I am building correctness and (where applicable for comparisons) efficiency test cases for each algorithm.

 I make efforts to disclaim where the implementations are made from pseudo-code in the books and where I have referenced someone else's actual implementation.
 The purpose of this repository is to practice implementing algorithms, so I generally implement my own solutions before refering to actual implementations.